Web Design Issues and Solutions

 According to the Urban Dictionary, “fail” is the term for anything that’s — to put it lightly — very bad.
-Since the current form was born on the Internet, it makes it especially relevant (and embarrassing) for all those ill-trained web designers and their website “fails.”
-While the web design fail is common, it’s not unfixable.
+Since the current form was born on the Internet, it makes it especially relevant (and embarrassing) for all those ill-trained web designers, and their website “fails.”
+While web design fails are common, they’re not unfixable.
 Find out what to look for when it comes to terrible designs and how to fix the “fails.”

 1. Fail: Cluttered Layout